Most deadly US crash since 2009 kills 20

 He declined to discuss the limo's origin and destination.

 He said authorities were able to figure out the limo's direction of travel and what occurred based on evidence found at the crash scene.
-He said there were also witnesses to the crash.
+He said there were witnesses to the crash.

 Fiore said authorities couldn't answer several questions at this point, such as if the limo's occupants were wearing seat belts, whether the vehicle's brakes were working or whether the driver was speeding.